 Matthew A. Smith, Ph.D., is an associate in Sterne Kessler's Biotechnology & Chemical Practice Group.
 Matt assists in the preparation and prosecution of U.S. and foreign patent applications.
 He also assists in the preparation of validity, infringement, freedom to operate, and patentability opinions.

-In 2019, Matt was selected to the Washington DC "Rising Stars" list in Intellectual Property by Super Lawyers.
+In 2020 and 2019, Matt was selected to the Washington DC "Rising Stars" list in Intellectual Property by Super Lawyers.

 Matt’s technical expertise focuses on molecular biology and biochemistry.
 While earning his Ph.D., Matthew discovered the degradation mechanism of renal calpain 10.
 Additionally, he determined that in vitro loss of renal calpain 10 caused mitochondrial dysfunction, increased mitophagy, and increased cell death.
 While in vivo loss of renal calpain 10 caused increased mitophagy and renal dysfunction.
 Matthew also has experience in bacteriology as well as the preservation of eukaryotic cells using freeze-drying techniques.
 He received a National Institutes of Health Environmental Stress Signaling Pre-doctoral training grant.